hellmarbecker/blog/_posts/2022-12-26-ingesting-data-sketches-into-apache-druid.markdown

 Let's export the full data into a newline delimited JSON file.
 This can be done using Druid's SQL API.
 There are a few caveats:

 - I am putting an alias on the `__time` column.
 The name `__time` is reserved in Druid and we will get into trouble if it occurs in the input data.
 - By default, Druid returns the result set in a JSON array.
-For playing back the data, we need newline delimied JSON.
+For playing back the data, we need newline delimited JSON.
 A quick incantation of `jq` fixes this.
 - If you select any sketch field in a query, it is automatically converted into a base-64 encoded string and surrounded with an extra set of double quotes.
 These are then escaped as `'\"'` in the result set.
 The quick and dirty way to remove those is with `sed`.

 Here is the complete command line: